CoronaPolicy/prediction_model/README.md

-# prediction_model
-this repo will have the datasets and training of the prediciton model
+# BNT162b2 mRNA vaccinations in Israel: understanding the impact and improving the vaccination policies by redefining the immunized population

-# covid-19 data + cbs data on Israel can be found in:
+1. covid-19 data + cbs data on Israel can be found in:
-israel_data
+  - israel_data

-# seirsplus simulation files can be found in:
+2. seirsplus simulation files can be found in:
-seir_plus_changes
+  - seir_plus_changes

 these files can be used for running the simulation in : https://github.com/ryansmcgee/seirsplus with our corrections for Israel and for vaccination policies

-# simulation analysis + code to run different vaccination seeds + policies can be found in:
+3. simulation analysis + code to run different vaccination seeds + policies can be found in:
-Code_seir
+  - Code_seir

-# Python Requirments:
+4. Python Requirments:
   -python >= 3.7
   -matplotlib
   -scipy
   -numpy
   -pandas
   -networkx
   -farz